Coded5/SCHUMP/README.md

-# ACPProject
+# SCHUMP

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).
+## This project is a part of 2190103 ADV COM PROG course Chulalongkorn university.

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+A [libGDX](https://libgdx.com/) shoot-em-up game generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 ## Platforms